Course Timetable

 Our departmental policy regarding reading or research courses:

-1. Write a proposal for such a course.
+- Write a proposal for the proposed course.

-3. Submit your proposal (after revisions by your instructor) along with the completed Request for Reading and/or Research Course form and a tentative reading list.
-Make sure, that you and the instructor agree on the number, deadlines and grade value of the course assignments.
-Make sure that you provide information about the frequency of meetings with your instructor (i.e. bi-weekly 2 hours, weekly 1 hour, monthly four hours).
+- Submit a final proposal (in consultation with proposed instructor) along with the completed Request for Reading and/or Research Course form and a provisional reading list.
+Student and instructor must agree on the number, deadlines and grade value of the course assignments.
+The submission must also provide information about the frequency of meetings with the instructor (i.e., bi-weekly 2 hours, weekly 1 hour, monthly four hours).

 Cross-listed Courses